LeaVerou/lea.verou.me/blog/2024/css-conditionals-now/index.md

 ### 5. Variable animation name { #variable-animation-name }

-In June 2023, Roma Komarov [discovered](https://codepen.io/kizu/pen/YzRXXXL) another method that allows plain keywords to be used as the custom property API.
+In 2018, Roma Komarov [discovered](https://codepen.io/kizu/details/vVNpXj) another method that allows plain keywords to be used as the custom property API, forgot about it, then [rediscovered](https://codepen.io/kizu/pen/YzRXXXL) it in June 2023 😅.
-He never wrote about it, so [this Codepen](https://codepen.io/kizu/pen/YzRXXXL) is the only documentation we have.
+He still never wrote about it, so these codepens are the only documentation we have.
 It’s a variation of the previous method: instead of using a single `@keyframes` rule and switching between them via `animation-delay`, define several separate `@keyframes` rules, each named after the keyword we want to use: